First six months

 Bringing In New Ideas

-Make your creativity, problem solving skills and your strategic thinking skills known like suggesting methods of how to optimize certain processes, or sharing best practices from your past experience with your new team – but it is much more helpful to support your claims with facts and studies.
+Make your creativity, problem solving skills and your strategic thinking skills known like suggesting methods of how to optimize certain processes, or sharing best practices from your experience with your new team – but it is much more helpful to support your claims with facts and studies.

 - Useless comparisons to your old company